Towards a spectrally multiplexed quantum repeater: Abstract

 \section{Abstract}

-Large-scale quantum networks rely on quantum repeaters that distribute entanglement efficiently in a multi-mode and heralded fashion over multiple network nodes.
-Next to optical quantum memories, most quantum repeater architectures also require multiplexed sources of entangled photon pairs, as well as photon detection that can distinguish between the multiplexed modes.
-We demonstrate the generation and characterization of frequency multiplexed photon pairs by employing cavity-enhanced spontaneous parametric down-conversion in a nonlinear crystal and a virtually-imaged phase array that allows mapping of spectral modes onto distinct spatial modes.
-Through coincidence measurements, we demonstrate non-classical correlations between energy-correlated photon pairs and a strong reduction of correlations between the non-correlated photons.
-Our investigation demonstrates that both our photon-pair source and the detection setup are suitable for creating a frequency multiplexed quantum repeater.
+Extended quantum networks are based on quantum repeaters that often rely on the distribution of entanglement in an efficient and heralded fashion over multiple network nodes.
+Many repeater architectures require multiplexed sources of entangled photon pairs, multiplexed quantum memories, and photon detection that distinguishes between the multiplexed modes.
+Here we demonstrate the concurrent employment of (1) spectrally multiplexed cavity-enhanced spontaneous parametric down-conversion in a nonlinear crystal; (2) a virtually-imaged phased array that enables mapping of spectral modes onto distinct spatial modes for frequency-selective detection; and (3) a cryogenically-cooled Tm$^{3+}$:LiNbO$_3$ crystal that allows spectral filtering in an approach that anticipates its use as a spectrally-multiplexed quantum memory.
+Through coincidence measurements, we demonstrate quantum correlations between energy-correlated photon pairs and a strong reduction of the correlation strength between all other photons.
+This constitutes an important step towards a frequency-multiplexed quantum repeater.

-\emph{Introduction.} Triggered by a large number of proof-of-principle experiments over the past decades \cite{gisin2002quantum,lo2014secure,xu2020secure, clivati2022coherent,wang2022twin}, quantum key distribution (QKD) has reached a level of maturity that allows building large-scale networks over standard telecommunication fiber \cite{chen2021implementation,dynes2019cambridge}.
-However, due to absorption of photons, long-distance transmission still requires the use of trusted nodes \cite{peev2009secoqc}, even though QKD has recently been reported over 830 km in an idealized laboratory setting \cite{wang2022twin}.
-To enable information-theoretic secure QKD and entanglement-based applications over extended networks, these trusted nodes have to be replaced by (untrusted) quantum repeaters, which promise the creation of distant entanglement with improved scaling compared to direct transmission \cite{takeoka2014fundamental,pirandola2017fundamental}.
+\emph{Introduction.} Triggered by many proof-of-principle experiments over the past decades \cite{gisin2002quantum,lo2014secure,xu2020secure, clivati2022coherent,wang2022twin}, quantum key distribution (QKD) has reached a level of maturity that allows building large-scale networks over standard telecommunication fiber \cite{chen2021implementation,dynes2019cambridge}.
+However, due to absorption of photons, long-distance transmission still requires the use of trusted nodes \cite{peev2009secoqc}, even though QKD has recently been reported over 1000 km using an idealized laboratory setting with spooled fiber \cite{Liu2023}.
+To enable information-theoretic secure QKD and entanglement-based applications, these trusted nodes have to be replaced by (untrusted) quantum repeaters, which promise the creation of distant entanglement with improved scaling compared to direct transmission \cite{takeoka2014fundamental,pirandola2017fundamental}.